-31 December 2023
+31 December 2024

-During the year ended 31 December 2023, the contributions payable to the Scheme were as follows:
+During the year anded 31 December 2024 the contributions navable to the Scheme were as follows During the \ year ended 3 i December 2024. , the contributions payable to the Scheme were as follows

 £'000

 Employer

-- Normal (4)
+- Normal -

-- Additional - expense contributions 862
+- Additional - expense contributions 867

-Contributions payable under the Schedule of Contributions and as reported on by the
+Contributions payable under the Schedule of Contributions and as reported on by the Scheme auditors 867

-Scheme auditors 858

-Reconciliation of contributions payable under the Schedule of Contributions t reported in the financial statements in respect of the Scheme year ended 31 Dec
+Reconciliation of contributions payable under the Schedule of Contributions reported in the financial statements in respect of the Scheme year ended 31 De

+£'000

-£'000 Contributions payable under the Schedule (as above) 858 Total contributions reported in the financial statements 858
+Contributions payable under the Schedule (as above) 867

+Total contributions reported in the financial statements 867

-Contributions were received in accordance with the dates stipulated on the Schedule of Contributions dated 23 March 2022.
+Contributions were received in accordance with the dates stipulated on the Schedu dated 27 March 2024. le of Contributions

 Approved by the Trustee and signed on its behalf by:

-Catherine Redmond
+23/7/2025

-Catherine Redmond, representing BESTrustees Limited
+Catherine Redmond, representing BESTrustees Limited Date

+23/7/2025

+Trustee Director Date